 We hope you found this article helpful, and please do not hesitate to contact us with any questions!

-SolveTech, Inc. is based in Wilmington, DE USA and has been making thickness gauging solutions for over 35 years.
+SolveTech, Inc. is based in Wilmington, DE USA and has been making thickness gauging solutions for over four decades.
 They specialize in proprietary capacitance based non-contacting measurement systems for non-conductive materials and offer free sample testing for equipment evaluation.

 For more information, contact us a email@example.com or call 302-798-5400.